 Philadelphia, Pennsylvania – Where America was founded

-If the first stirrings of independence were sounded in Boston, then it could be said that Philadelphia is where America was founded.
+If the first stirrings of independence were sounded in Boston, then Philadelphia is where America was founded.
 This is where the Declaration of Independence was written, approved and first read to the public in 1776, and where the U.S. Constitution was debated and adopted in 1787.

 Independence National Historical Park in the center of Philadelphia encompasses more than 20 sites but the main attraction is Independence Hall.
 It was here that the Declaration of Independence and the Constitution were born.
 As you tour the building, you can see the Assembly Room where debates were held, a silver inkwell that was used for signing ceremonies, and the Rising Sun Chair that George Washington sat in during the Constitutional Convention.
 Just across the street from Independence Hall is the Liberty Bell Center, where you can see the most famous bell in American history.

 Many other historic sites are within easy walking distance.
 These include Congress Hall, home to the U.S. Congress from 1790 to 1800; Carpenters Hall, where the Continental Congress first met in 1774; Graff House, where Thomas Jefferson wrote the Declaration of Independence; and Franklin Court, the site of Benjamin Franklin’s home.